thedude0606/options_copy_TB/DECISIONS.md

   - Implemented cascading checks for price data in various locations within the response
   - Added specific handling for price data nested under the 'extended' object within symbol data based on user feedback and log analysis
   - Implemented calculation for netChange and netPercentChangeInDouble values using lastPrice from extended data and previousClose from fundamental data when not directly available in the API response
+  - Added robust previousClose extraction with multiple fallback mechanisms to find previousClose values in various locations of the API response (fundamental object, regularMarketPreviousClose, underlying object) with reasonable defaults for common symbols

 ### Options Chain Data Processing
 - **Decision**: Implemented robust options chain data processing in get_option_data method